When not being a photographer, I write about art history! Please check out my work!

-The Charleston Museum is, in a sense, the city's personal storage unit that houses objects both functional and nonfunctional.
+The Charleston Museum is, in a sense, the city's personal storage unit that houses objects both functional and non-functional.
 They once belonged to someone else, but for whatever reason had to be moved to another place, so why not move it to a museum?
 Museums have always been a sort of glorified storage unit (with dramatic lighting), but the Charleston Museum makes that interpretation obvious.
 The science exhibits full of skeletons, leaf prints, and taxidermy show that even nature can be transported and preserved in storage.

 The museum's entrance used a novel approach to let visitors know what to expect before they climbed the stairs (or used the elevator) and see the exhibits proper.
-A preliminary study behind glass acted as a sneak peak of the nature, art, weapons, and fashion found in the museum as a whole.
+A preliminary study behind glass acted as a sneak peek of the nature, art, weapons, and fashion found in the museum as a whole.
 The bathrooms even have a chamberpot display.

 When exhibiting art, context is always an important aspect to consider.